 Too much water?
 Too little?
 How often?
-Perfecting your ideal watering regime is an ongoing learning experience, but our top tips should help you get it right more times than not!
+Perfecting your ideal watering regime is an ongoing learning experience, but our top tips will help you get it right more times than not!

 Watering a new lawn

 Spring and autumn are the best times to sow grass seed for fast germination, as when temperatures are too hot or too cold - this can affect the establishment of your new lawn.
-With this in mind, here's how you should water your grass seed whether you're sowing in spring or autumn.
+With this in mind, here are tips for watering your lawn, whether sowing in spring or autumn.

-You should aim to water your lawn everyday, daily for the first 6 weeks after sowing your seed.
-If there is prolonged rainfall - 1 - 2 days, you can avoid doing this.
+You should aim to water your lawn every day, daily, for the first six weeks after sowing your seed.
+If there is prolonged rainfall for 1 - 2 days, you can avoid doing this.

-Rain is far more likely in autumn, so on days where it doesn't rain during the 6 weeks after sowing - make sure to keep your seeds moist.
+Rain is far more likely in autumn, so on days where it doesn't rain during the six weeks after sowing - make sure to keep your seeds moist.

 Watering an established lawn

-- You should water heavily and infrequently.
+You should water heavily and infrequently.
 The aim is to develop a good root system.
-The grass roots will search for water by pushing down so it’s OK to let grass get a little thirsty.
+The grassroots will search for water by pushing down, so it’s OK to let the grass get a little thirsty.

-- Light and regular watering means shallow roots which in times of drought means more stress in the summer.
-It also encourages weed growth and greater chance of disease.
+Light and regular watering means shallow roots, which in times of drought means more stress in the summer.
+It also encourages weed growth and a greater chance of disease.

-- A good soak every 10 days should be fine.
+A good soak every ten days should be fine.

-- In particularly hot / heatwave / drought weather, do not water during the day as most of it will evaporate.
+In particularly hot weather or during a heatwave or drought, do not water during the day as most of it will evaporate.

-Grass growth slows down in the winter and rain is more frequently forecast, so there is no need to water your lawn.
+Grass growth slows down in the winter, and rain is more frequently forecast in the autumn months, so there is no need to water your lawn.

-The aim of watering your new seedlings is to keep them moist - not saturated.
-The aim of watering an established lawn particularly in periods of drought, is to keep it green and hydrated.
-A lawn that isn't watered well during a heatwave will become very obvious, very quickly (yellow straw-like blades).
+Watering your new seedlings is to keep them moist - not saturated.
+The aim of watering an established lawn, particularly in periods of drought, is to keep it green and hydrated.
+A lawn that isn't watered well during a heatwave will become very obvious very quickly (yellow straw-like blades).
 Typically, 1-2 inches of water for new seedlings and an established lawn is enough to keep it happy.
-If you find that in hot periods your soil or seedlings appear dry after watering, or your established lawn isn't improving from your watering - you may need to increase the frequency.
+If you find that in hot periods, your soil or seedlings appear dry after watering, or your established lawn isn't improving from your watering - you may need to increase the frequency.